rizar/CLOSURE/README.md

 by Dzmitry Bahdanau, Harm de Vries, Timothy J. O'Donnell, Shikhar Murty, Philippe Beaudoin, Yoshua Bengio, Aaron Courville

 This repository contains the original code that was used to obtain the reported results.
-See the NOTICE file for licensing information.
+See the NOTICE\_AND\_LICENSE file for licensing information.

 ## Setup